Easter Rice Krispie Treats with Peeps

 Chop the extra Peeps.
 We want these to be bite-sized, so they can be stirred into the treats and be scattered throughout.
 They are sticky, so work slowly.
 Set aside.

 Make the krispie treat base.
-In a large bowl, add the melted butter and Peeps.
+Melt butter and add it to a large bowl with the Peeps.

 Place the bowl in the microwave in 45-second increments until melted and delicious.
 (Mine took about 1.5 minutes total.)